 Each year, St. John Neumann Regional Catholic School assesses the achievement of its students.
 Students in first through eighth grades will take the Iowa Assessment (IA).
 In addition, students in second, fifth, and seventh grades will take the Cognitive Abilities Test (CogAT).
-The NCEA IFG: ACRE, which stands for National Catholic Educational Association Information for Growth: Assessment of Children/Youth Religious Education, is administered to students in fifth and eighth grades.
+The ARK, which stands for Assessment for Religious Education: Assessment of Children/Youth Religious Education, is administered to students in second through eighth grades annually.
 This assessment enables the administration to evaluate the effectiveness of the school's religious instruction program.
 It also provides an understanding of the students' faith development.
 Parents are notified by letter as to the dates and results of the tests.